PCNS 1915 event. View 2015 event

 - Show-and-Tell topics: always your choice, but items with any connection to the topic, however tenuous, are especially encouraged, along with early PCNS memorabilia, PPIE goodies, and SF history items.
 Bring new acquisitions if nothing else fits.

-- Drawings: coins, tokens, medals, paper items — who knows what will be on offer.
+- Drawings: coins, tokens, medals, collectible paper, numismatic books — who knows what will be on offer.

 - Admission is Free!